JackWolverson/Discordbot/README.md

 # Discordbot
-my first attempt at building a discord bot in javascri
+my first attempt at building a discord bot in node.js